 1997 on – Digitized Generation

 That leaves us with the in between “Generation X.” These children of baby boomers came of age came after the PC revolution and before 9/11.
 Not quite a lost generation but one caught between recognized cultural trends.
 They are 24 to 35 years old now, the prime advertising demographic that few can define and few listen to.
+Nevertheless, the In-Betweeners are becoming political power brokers.

 Some Other Views: